 Lateral Lining and Reinstatement of Flow

-Pull-In-Place Method (PIP) – With this method, two access points are required.
+- Pull-In-Place Method (PIP): With this method, two access points are required.
 The liner is fed into one end of the faulty pipe, and the epoxy-saturated liner is pulled into place and the pipe connected.
 If there is only one access point then the following method is used.

 The lateral lining process requires that the pipe is sealed while the epoxy cures.
 Using video cameras and special cutters, the pipe is reopened for use.
-This process is called ‘lateral reinstatement.’
+This process is called lateral reinstatement.
 It requires trained operators and specialized equipment to make repairs in lateral sewer lines.

 Another of the trenchless technology methods, pipe bursting, blasts the offending pipe out of the way, laying new pipe behind it as it goes.
 This trenchless technology can replace enter sections of pipe.
 The pipe bursting method uses a bursting head to bust through plastic pipe, PVC, clay, Orangeburg, copper, and cast iron pipes.

 This method requires a point of entry and a receiving pit to replace the pipe as well as pneumatic or hydraulic equipment to get the job done.
 The expander head, a device specially engineered for the job, is inserted into the failing pipe.

-Like with pipe bursting, where the pipe is replaced as the old pipe is moved out of the way, trenchless technology methods have been developed that allow plumbing technicians to replace the water line in much the same manner.
+Like pipe bursting, where the pipe is replaced as the old pipe is moved out of the way, trenchless technology methods have been developed that allow plumbing technicians to replace the water line in much the same manner.
 A cable is placed in the old pipe that pulls the new liner into place.

 Some methods use a splitter that splits the old pipe, allowing space for the new run of pipe.
 This is another of the trenchless technology methods that allow plumbing repairs without the mess of digging up your lawn, landscaping, streets, and parking lot in order to replace a leaking water line.

-Trenchless Technology Methods for Less Invasive Repairs
+Explore Trenchless Technology Methods for Less Invasive Repairs in Sacramento